jizhu1023/DMAN_MOT/README.md

-# Online Multi-Object Tracking with Dual Matching Attention Networks
+# Online Multi-Object Tracking with DMANs

 This is the implementation of our ECCV2018 paper "Online Multi-Object Tracking with Dual Matching Attention Networks".
 We integrate the ECO [1] for single object tracking.
 The code framework for MOT benefits from the MDP [2].